apache/arrow-cookbook/python/source/flight.rst

 HTTPS (more specifically TLS) communication allows an additional layer of security by encrypting messages between the client and server.
 This is achieved using certificates.
 During development, the easiest approach is developing with self-signed certificates.
-At startup, the server loads the public and private key and the client client authenticates itself to the server with a public key.
+At startup, the server loads the public and private key and the client client authenticates itself to the server with the tls root certificate.

 .. note:: In production environments it is recommended to make use of a certificate signed by a certificate authority.